 How to get to Iceland?

 There are two ways to get to Iceland:

-There are different airlines that can take you to Iceland depending on your destination of origin but Iceland has its own airline, Icelandair, that fly from certain main cities from around the world.
-Flying to Iceland is the popular choice by many!
+There are different airlines that can take you to Iceland depending on your destination of origin, but Iceland has its own airline, Iceland air, that fly from certain main cities from around the world.
+Flying to Iceland is a popular choice by many!

-If you plan, however, to take your car to Iceland then sea travel is your bests option.
-The sea port you’ll likely to dock is in Seyðisfjörður and you can get to Iceland by sea from Hirtshals, Denmark, and Tórshavn, Faroe Islands.
+If you plan, however, to take your car to Iceland, then sea travel is your bests option.
+The seaport you’ll likely to dock is in Seyðisfjörður, and you can get to Iceland by sea from Hirtshals, Denmark, and Tórshavn, Faroe Islands“>Faroe Islands.

 Where to stay in Iceland?

 There are plenty of hotels in Iceland you can choose from to stay at and as well as hostels and few homestays.